 Special Collections, on the third floor of the Mathewson-IGT Knowledge Center, houses both primary and secondary materials on Nevada history topics, in a variety of formats.
 University Archives is located within Special Collections, preserving and providing access to the history of the University of Nevada, Reno.

-Special Collections is open Monday through Friday, 9 a.m. to 5 p.m., and one Saturday afternoon per month during the school year.
-Check our schedule for Saturdays and holidays.
+Special Collections is open Monday through Friday, 9 a.m. to 5 p.m.
+Check our schedule for holidays.

 Research staff are available during open hours for consultations about topics and sources.
 Email us with your questions and requests or call us at 775.682-5665.